munnurumahesh03-coder/nothing/README.md

 ---

 ### Grand Lessons & Key Findings
-*   **The Class Imbalance Trap is a Silent Killer:** During the Data Health Check, we discovered the 89% "Safe" bias.
-We ruthlessly pruned the dataset.
-Why?
-Because in the real world, a model that ignores destroyed buildings to artificially inflate its accuracy score costs lives.
+*   **The Class Imbalance Trap is a Silent Killer:** In the real world, a model that ignores destroyed buildings to artificially inflate its accuracy score costs lives.
+By programmatically merging the 4 classes into 2, we forced the model to actually learn the visual features of destruction.
+*   **Resource Management (Compute Cost vs. ROI):** We initially planned to use Hyperparameter Evolution (Optuna) and Weighted Boxes Fusion (WBF) Ensembling.
+However, running CV evolution on a massive 4K satellite dataset requires 24+ hours of GPU compute.
+We made a strategic architectural decision to skip brute-force GPU burning and instead implement SAHI.
+This provided a massive accuracy boost on small objects with zero extra training time.
 *   **SAHI Beats Raw Scaling:** Standard YOLO resizes images to 640x640.
 For a 4K drone image, this destroys the pixel data of a collapsed roof.
 By implementing SAHI, we preserved the original resolution, proving that **smart inference math beats raw model size**.
 *   **Cloud DevOps & Dependency Hell:** Deploying Computer Vision to the cloud is a DevOps challenge.
 We overcame `libGL.so.1` C++ driver crashes by dynamically injecting `python3-opencv` into the Linux server via a custom `packages.txt` file.